alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 ![A Graphite comment on a pull request](graphite_comment.png "A Graphite comment on a pull request")

-And it can show you the relationships in the terminal and lets us navigate up and down the stack with commands like `gt up` and `gt down 3`
+Furthermore, it can show the relationships in the terminal and lets us navigate up and down the stack with commands like `gt up` and `gt down 3`

 And the free version is more than enough to reap the benefits.